aGuyNamedJonas/updraft/docs/VisionValuesMission.md

 **Simplicity** Simplicity is the high art of making the complex easy.
 It's a continuous effort, and only when something is easy to understand and easy to use does it start to be *simple*.

 **No entry barriers** We strive to make it so easy for any developer to use modern, scalable cloud-infrastructure [that a caveman can do it](https://www.youtube.com/watch?v=0trj6jCsm6E&list=PL54009BDBDE3A8C8D).
-We also strive to help make CDK and updraft modules available for as many developers, programming languages and infrastructure providers as maintainably possible.
+We also strive to help make CDK and updraft components available for as many developers, programming languages and infrastructure providers as maintainably possible.

 # The Stories behind the values
 The following stories are my personal reasons why I think the above values and *updraft* itself, is important.
 My hope is that they help you identify with what *updraft* is trying to accomplish.
 If you have any reactions, thoughts, or your own personal story that you would like to respond with, please leave them in the [comment section](https://github.com/aGuyNamedJonas/updraft/issues/52).